Step 1. Add the JitPack repository to your build file

 By default the processor will only validate the source API against the Codegen rules and will not perform code

 generation.
-Code generation will occur when the processor outputDirectory
+Code generation will occur when the processor outputDirectory option is configured:

 <pluginManagement>